ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/session/counters/overview.markdown

   - Count how many visitors from certain countries or regions read a document.
   - Continuously record the number of visitors on an event page.

+* **Distributed Values**
+A Counter's value is [distributed between cluster nodes](../../../client-api/session/counters/counters-in-clusters).
+Among the advantages of this:

+ * The cluster **remains available** even when nodes crash.
+ * Any node can provide or modify a Counter's value immediately, without checking or coordinating this with other nodes.

 * **High performance, Low resources**
 A document includes the Counter's _name_, while the Counter's actual _value_ is kept in a separate location.
 Modifying a Counter's value doesn't require the modification of the document itself.